DUBROVNIK, HR AVAILABLE FOR WORK

 I began the wireframing process with low fidelity sketches using paper and pencil, starting from the desktop experience.
 This allowed me to quickly explore layout options, define key components, and clearly label each element before moving into digital tools.

-HI - FIDELITY WIREFRAME
+HI - FI WIREFRAMES

 The high fidelity wireframes were designed specifically for mobile, focusing on clarity, speed, and ease of interaction.
 Each screen was crafted to support natural thumb reach, clear visual hierarchy, and intuitive navigation, ensuring users can move through the experience effortlessly.